-The Ltd. Graduate psychologist Anneke Nielson and the chief physician of the Kiel Pain Clinic Prof. Dr. med.
+The Ltd. Diploma psychologist Anneke Nielson and the chief physician of the Pain Clinic Kiel Prof. Dr. med.
 Dipl.-Psych.
-Hartmut Göbel have developed a new, contemporary version of progressive muscle relaxation for the treatment of children and adolescents.
+Hartmut Göbel have developed a new modern version of progressive muscle relaxation for the treatment of children and adolescents.

 The CD also contains a thought journey for relaxation.
 This method is favored among classic relaxation training for headaches, especially migraines, as it is the easiest to learn and has also proven to be the most effective.